MJspitta/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2. Fiunction that adds a new node at the beginning of a list
 3. Function that adds a new node at the end of the list
 4. Function that frees a list
+100. Function that prints a string before the main function is executed